Teleopti/styleguide/css/styleguide.md

 <li>3.
 Wiki page.</li>

 <h1>Notifications</h1>
-We provide notifications (cf notifications section).
+We provide notifications (see notifications section).
 It must be possible for the user to unsuscribe/resuscribe on each notification.
 If the notification is about something in backgound, it's good to give a way to stop notifications.
 Whenever there is a risk that several notifications are created at once, make sure they are aggregated into a more manageable format.